Getting Started with Merge Tags

 Paid users can log in to access email and chat support.

-Use merge tags to insert dynamic content, like names or titles, in your emails.
+Use merge tags to insert dynamic content, like names or titles, in your marketing content.
 Learn about merge tags, where to access them, and how to create new ones.

 Learn how to create an RSS campaign with Mailchimp's Campaign Builder.